 I’ve been asked time and time again to give a demo on how to write comedy.
 Since joke writing is the building block of comedy writing, as a whole, I am going to demonstrate it here.

-The total video is around 47 minutes.
+This how to write comedy video is around 47 minutes.
 It shows the recommended prep necessary to take on the task of writing and some background information to get you ready.
 Also be warned, this is NOT for kids.
 There is some NC-17 stuff here.

 When you are writing comedy you never, and I mean NEVER edit yourself in the first draft.
 You always save that for the second or third pass on the the material.
 So if you are sensitive to language (most of it written) and you are limited on time… then DON’T WATCH THE VIDEO!